-Mario Macis, PhD (Economics, University of Chicago) is an Associate Professor of Economics.
-He is also Affiliate Faculty at the JHU Berman Institute of Bioethics, Associate Faculty at the Armstrong Institute for Patient Safety and Quality at JHU Medicine, Faculty Research Fellow in the National Bureau of Economic Research (NBER), and Research Fellow at the Institute for the Study of Labor (IZA).
-Dr. Macis has been a consultant for the World Bank, the International Labor Organization, the National Marrow Donor Program, and the United Nations Development Programme.
+Mario Macis, PhD is an Associate Professor of Economics.
+He is also Affiliate Faculty at the JHU Berman Institute of Bioethics, Associate Faculty at the Armstrong Institute for Patient Safety and Quality at JHU Medicine, and Faculty Research Fellow at the National Bureau of Economic Research (NBER) and the Institute of Labor Economics (IZA, Bonn).
+Between 2016 and 2019, he served as Academic Program Director of Carey's MS in Health Care Management.

 Honors and distinctions

 - Editorial Board member, World Medical and Health Policy, 2019-present.